guil95/grpc-bidirectional-stream-example/README.md

-# grpc-bidirectional-stream-example
+# grpc-streams-example
-Chat using bidirectional stream with grpc
+Services using stream with grpc